-Anilite from Upper Michigan
+Anilite Cabochon from Upper Michigan

 Discover Anilite, a seldom-found copper sulfide mineral with a distinct metallic luster and sectile properties, primarily unearthed in a minor vein at the terminus of Forest Street in Painesdale, notable for its close resemblance to digenite in X-ray diffraction patterns.